Regression Models for Epidemiology

 • Faraway (2016) has GLMs but not survival analysis

 • Selvin (2001) provides worked-out examples of applications for a wide range of statistical analysis techniques.
+The Author is a retired UC Berkeley Biostatistics professor; he used it in a graduate-level biostat/epi course.

 • https://ucla-biostat-200c-2020spring.github.io/schedule/schedule.html provides course notes for “Biostat 200C - Methods in Biostatistics C” at UCLA, which is at the Biostatistics MS level.